Review this Retiree Checklist for a simple way to determine what you need to do and how you get it done now that you’ve retired.

 SERMA is provided to help purchase health insurance for you and your eligible dependents once you have retired from Intel and have met the eligibility requirements.

-When you retired from Intel as a U.S. employee, Intel established a SERMA for you.
+When you retired from Intel as a U.S. employee, if eligible, Intel established a SERMA for you.
 You may use your SERMA credits to pay for Intel Retiree Medical Plan premiums, or you may reimburse yourself for eligible non-Intel-sponsored health care premiums.

 SERMA may be used to increase your health insurance choices and help you stretch your SERMA credits.
 You have the option to use SERMA to pay for all or part of your IRMP premium or to reimburse yourself for the cost of other eligible health insurance premiums.